datum360/Datum360-API-User-Guides/Matthew/CLS360/Template/GET Essential Attributes.md

 ```

 ## Response Body
 JSON object with an array `value`.
-Each object in the array represents an attribute, containing the attribute type from CL4CL and the handle of the attribute in the class library being used for that entry.
+Each object in the array represents an attribute, containing the attribute type from CL4CL and the handle of the attribute value in the class library being used for that entry.

 ## Example Response
 ```JSON